 In the EU the Biosimilar Medicinal Products Working Party (BMWP) makes a recommendation to the Committee for Medicinal Products for Human Use (CHMP) on the regulatory assessment of biosimilar medicinal products.
 The EMA evaluations do not include recommendations on whether a biosimilar should be used interchangeably with a reference medicine, and for questions related to switching from one biological product to another, patients should consult their doctor.

-In order to assist manufacturers that are developing biosimilar biological medicines, the EMA also provides regulatory guidance including an ‘Overarching guideline’, product specific and other guidelines (see EME website for further information).
+In order to assist manufacturers that are developing biosimilar biological medicines, the EMA also provides regulatory guidance including an ‘Overarching guideline’, product specific and other guidelines (see EMA website for further information).

 The EBE Biosimilars TF has been established to provide the manufacturers of originator biological products with a forum to raise relevant issues, to establish dialogue with the regulatory authorities and provide input on relevant guidelines.